ncredinburgh/JavaForSmallTeams/style/800_provide_no_more_than_one_worker_constructor.md

   }
 }
 ```
-The duplication of values in the above code could be removed, but it would remain confusing as the concern of initialising the class is spread across three locations.
+The duplication of values in the above code could be removed but it would remain confusing because the concern of initializing the class is spread across three locations.

-If more fields were to be added it would be easy to forget to initialise them in the existing constructors.
+If more fields were to be added, it would be easy to forget to initialize them in the existing constructors.

-Fortunately we have made all fields final so this would give a compilation error.
-If the class was mutable we would have a bug to discover at runtime.
+Fortunately, we have made all fields final so this would give a compilation error.
+If the class was mutable, we would have a bug to discover at runtime.

 **Better**
 ```java